 When we talked about “satisfying endings” (in the article defining plot), I said that your protagonist’s world should be different at the end of the novel to how it was at the beginning, both in terms of their circumstances and what they’re like on the inside.

 Here, I want to cover character change in a little more detail.
 As we go, apply what I’m saying to your own story and think about how your main character might change.

 Seeing someone we care about undergo a momentous experience (in the form of the novel’s plot) and emerge changed as a result of that experience (hopefully for the better), is somehow life-affirming for writer and reader alike.

 And so, when plotting your own novel, always remember that the way your central character is at the beginning and the end, and the difference between the two, is very important.

 (This change, incidentally, is often called the character arc.)

 Character Change in the Real World

-Have you noticed that, in real life, people don’t tend to change very much at all.
-By the time they reach adulthood, a person’s character is more or less set, and that is the way it stays.
+In real life, people don’t tend to change very much at all.
+By the time they reach adulthood, a person’s character is more or less set.
+And that is the way it stays.

-That is why fiction is so much better than real life…
+That’s why fiction is often more satisfying than real life…

 - The bad become good.